 This project invites people to commit onto a duster their own views and experiences on the relationship between women and domesticity.
 Participation is invited not just from artists but from anyone who had an opinion.
 So far contributions have ranged from poetic quotes, to resentful statements, to images, to fond memories.

 Artist, designer and lecturer Vanessa Marr selected traditional dusters as a metaphor for domesticity because they are mundane (like most domestic tasks), yet visually appealing in their brilliant bright yellow.
 When exhibited the dusters are strung together like flags proclaiming a multitude of opinions, stitched with red thread to represent femininity.

 This projects has been running for several years now and the collection is an ever-growing over 100 dusters strong.
-It has been exhibited and presented widely in both creative and academic contexts, including the De La Warr Pavilion in Bexhill, the Geffrye Museum in London, Loughborough, Bedfordshire and Brighton Universities.
-Vanessa often runs workshops too, where participants are invited to start their own contribution to the collection.
+It has been exhibited and presented widely in both creative and academic contexts, including the De La Warr Pavilion in Bexhill, the Geffrye Museum in London, Loughborough, Bedfordshire and Brighton Universities, as well as the Ditchling Museum of Art & Craft.
+Vanessa often gives talks and runs workshops too, during which participants are invited to start their own contribution to the collection.